smgsankar/lovable-unicornpanel/docs/KNOWLEDGE.md

 Similarly to download a file or opening a file in new tab, check if the API returns a file gcs path, if so get the signed URL for the file/resource with the help of `getGcsDownloadUrl` method in `src/apiClient.ts` file and then download the file from the URL or open the URL in the new tab whichever is needed.

 For any API, if it requires `warehouse_id` in request params/payload, get the value from local storage (key - warehouse_id) and pass it as a number, if the value is not available pass 0

+For GET and POST API calls, if there is any error with the API, show proper error message as a Toast message to the user For POST API calls (or the ones involving any user action) alone, if the server responds with a message, show that to the user as a Toast message